-Even though trips often occur to underdeveloped countries where the cost of living is lower, a month-long trip may easily accrue to $2,500-3,000 per person, if not more.
+Even though trips often occur to underdeveloped countries where the cost of living is lower, a month-long trip may easily accrue to $2,500 to $3,000 per person, if not more.

 Please see this scholarships guide for a list of funding opportunities.